parth21shah/linnix/README.md

 > **✨ NEW**: **linnix-3b model now available!** Download the 2.1GB quantized model from [Releases](https://github.com/linnix-os/linnix/releases/tag/v0.1.0) or use the automated setup script.

-> **Note**: This is the open-source version with full eBPF monitoring and AI-powered incident detection.
-For custom model training, enterprise support, and advanced features, see [Linnix Enterprise](#enterprise-features).

 ## 🎯 Why Linnix?

 **Traditional monitoring tells you "CPU is high".
 Linnix tells you WHY and WHAT TO DO.**